Lapham Peak Unit, Kettle Moraine State Forest: Activities

 The park includes three picnic areas, birdwatching, a butterfly garden, a prairie restoration area, an amphitheater, and over 25 mi of dirt and accessible paved nature trails.
 A backpacking campsite located beside a four-mile (6 km) segment of the Ice Age Trail is also in the park.
 There is a 5 mi multi-use trail for horse riding, mountain biking, snowshoeing and dog sled training.
 Over 20 mi of trails are open in the winter for cross-country skiing.
-As of 2006, a nature center is under construction.
+The SummerStage is an outdoor stage in a natural amphitheater that hosts shows including plays, musicals, and dance as well as summer theater camps.

+Hausmann Nature Center

+In 1984, Bernice and Dr. Paul Haussmann donated their 8700-square-foot home to the state of Wisconsin to be converted into a nature center that would promote environmental education.
+The three-story 1960s building features a "rustic contemporary design" with elements of fieldstone, glass, and wood.
+Madison-area architect Mark Alan Kraft created the final blueprint for the rehabilitation from private residence into nature center.
+The center opened in June 2012.

+The nature center is open two weekends a month to showcase displays and host programming; the center is staffed by volunteers.
+It is also available to rent for private events.

 Lapham Peak

 The park takes its name from a hill found within its borders.
 Lapham Peak has an elevation of 1233 ft above sea level, and is the highest point in Waukesha County.
 At the top of Lapham Peak is a wooden observation tower that is 45 ft high and offers a dynamic view of southeastern Wisconsin and the northern edge of Illinois.
 The Waukesha County Historical Society named the peak in memory of Increase A. Lapham to honor his efforts in scientific study and his founding of the United States Weather Bureau.